lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Preambles and Methods.md

 ```

 Within the $preamble$, we specify to import the `threading` Python module and define a function that will be started in a separate thread in the reaction to $startup$.
 The thread function named `external` blocks when `input()` is called until the user types something and hits the return or enter key.
 Usually, you do not want a Lingua Franca program to block waiting for input.
 In the above reactor, a $timer$ is used to repeatedly trigger a reaction that reminds the user that it is waiting for input.

-A $preamble$ may also be declared outside the scope of any reactor, in which case it can be used by any subsequently defined reactor and any reactor defined in a file that imports this file.

 </div>